-The High Impact Practice (HIP) offices provides a variety of resources, including faculty development opportunities and funding to assist faculty interested in incorporating high impact practices into their classrooms.
+The High Impact Practice (HIP) offices provide a variety of resources, including faculty development opportunities and funding, to assist faculty interested in incorporating high impact practices into their classrooms.

 Eight Key Elements of of High Impact Practices

 - Performance expectations set at appropriately high levels

 - Significant investment of time and effort by students over an extended period of time